Minisal/ICP/README.md

 ### Project Instruction
 - SVD-based least squares best-fitting algorithm is used for the corresponding point set.
 (Point-to-Point)
-- Exhaustive search method is used to find the nearest neighbor of each point.
+- Knn search method in nanoflann is used to find the k nearest neighbor of each point.
 - Eigen library is used for matrices operations.
 - Use [The Stanford Bunny Models](https://graphics.stanford.edu/data/3Dscanrep/) as dataset.
 - Use PCL 1.7 APIs to load datasets and visualize the PointClouds.
-- Use nanoflann to finish KNN search.

 #### Requirements
 - pcl > 1.7